gchure/phd/src/chapter_06/section_05_methods.md

 ### Imaging conditions

-&nbsp; &nbsp; &nbsp; &nbsp;All imaging was performed in a flow cell held at 30$^\circ$C on a Nikon Ti-Eclipse microscope outfitted with a Perfect Focus system enclosed in a Haison environmental chamber (approximately 1$^\circ$C regulation efficiency).
+All imaging was performed in a flow cell held at 30$^\circ$C on a Nikon Ti-Eclipse microscope outfitted with a Perfect Focus system enclosed in a Haison environmental chamber (approximately 1$^\circ$C regulation efficiency).
 The microscope was equipped with a 488 nm laser excitation